Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-6.md

 ## Success Criteria:

-- Verify that sysdamin scripts are generated successfully using GitHub Copilot.
+- Verify that sysdamin scripts for both Linux & Windows VMs are generated successfully using GitHub Copilot.
 - Verify that the generated scripts are refactored or debugged successfully.
 - Make sure the scripts are executed successfully and the results are verified.